LaifsV1/CounterMachine/README.md

 - `,` waits for user to input an ASCII character up to 127 (>127 = 127)

 Internally, the interpreter implements an abstract machine for the 4-counter machine.
-The abstract machine is based on a 4-tuple `(r1,r2,r3,r4,s1,s2)` which contains four counters and 2 program stacks that contain the commands to run.
+The abstract machine is uses a tuple `(r1,r2,r3,r4,s1,s2)` which contains four counters and 2 program stacks that contain the commands to run.
 Transitions implement the semantics described above.